dekuNukem/duckyPad/getting_started.md

 To update firmware:

-* Make sure the board is OFF and unplugged.
+* Make sure the board is unplugged.

 * **Press and hold down the DFU button (one on the left)** while plugging it into a computer.